FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Tea has a well-established reputation as a healthy beverage.
-Thanks to modern marketing the humble Camellia Sinensis tea plant is often presented as downright miraculous.
-It is known that three or more cups of tea per day may help maintain cardiovascular health.
+Thanks to modern marketing, the humble Camellia Sinensis tea plant is often presented as downright miraculous.
+Studies suggest that drinking three or more cups of tea daily is associated with cardiovascular health, including support for healthy blood pressure levels.
 Furthermore, the regular consumption of black tea is associated with a reduced risk of heart disease and a reduced risk of stroke.
 (Read more)

 Read more →